-Background: Food safety has become an area of primary concern over the past several decades, especially since sociological statistics show a linear association between increased incidence of chronic and the level of industrialization, which is associated with environmental pollution, and the scale of industrially processed foods.
-Many studies have shown that the formation of polluting and harmful compounds including acrylamides and advanced glycation end products (AGEs) in foods processed at high temperatures is incompatible with unhealthy lifestyles such as the consumption of high-sugar products and alcoholic foods increase the risk of diseases such as diabetes, obesity, non-alcoholic fatty liver disease (NAFLD), alcoholic liver disease (ALD), cirrhosis, etc., and even cancers.
+Background: Food safety has become an area of primary concern over the past several decades, especially since sociological statistics show a linear association between increased incidence of chronic the level of industrialization, which is associated with environmental pollution, and the scale of industrially processed foods.
+Many studies have shown that the formation of polluting and harmful compounds (acrylamides, AGEs) in foods processed at high temperatures is incompatible with unhealthy lifestyles such as the consumption of high-sugar products and alcoholic foods increase the risk of diseases such as diabetes, obesity, non-alcoholic fatty liver disease (NAFLD), alcoholic liver disease (ALD), cirrhosis, etc., and even cancer letters.